ansible/ansible/rst/YAMLSyntax.rst

 YAML Basics
 -----------

-For `ansible`, every YAML file starts with a list of things to do.
+For `ansible`, nearly every YAML file starts with a list.
 Each item in the list is a list of key/value pairs, commonly called a "hash" or a "dictionary".
 So, we need to know how to write lists and dictionaries in YAML.